 See Related: Priority Pass Review: Is It Worth the Price?

-They list 51 domestic destinations and 31 international destinations in 18 different countries throughout Latin America and the Caribbean.
+- They list 51 domestic and 31 international flights in 18 US, Latin America, and Caribbean countries.

-American, Delta, and United are feeling Spirit’s black-and-yellow sting and are trying to lure passengers with their cheapie flights.
+Regarding Spirit’s rates, if you think you’d get more straightforward pricing on another major carrier and save the same kind of money, think again.
+American, Delta, and United are feeling Spirit’s black-and-yellow sting and are trying to lure passengers with their competitive pricing.

 Beverages and snacks are not complimentary, but you can pay for refreshments.
 Coca-Cola cans, juice, and bottled waters are $3 each.

 Cheaper than at the ballpark.
 What about connectivity?
 Does Spirit Airlines have wifi?
 Most of the fleet will have wifi available for a small fee.

 But if you like saving money, Spirit will get you to your destination!
 Just with no in-flight entertainment, limited wifi onboard, and add-ons to look out for if you want to keep costs as low as possible.